davidglo/ML-CHAMPS-Sept2017/README.md

 It assumes that you have a working version of python3, preferably installed using [Anaconda](https://www.continuum.io/downloads)

-## Short instructions on jupyter notebooks
+## Short instructions on how to run jupyter notebooks

 If you have installed Anaconda, you should already have jupyter notebooks (as explained [here](http://jupyter.readthedocs.io/en/latest/install.html)).

+First, you should download a *.zip file of the entire git repo. you can do this by going to the [link](https://github.com/davidglo/ML-CHAMPS-Sept2017/tree/master/pes), clicking the green "Clone or Download button", and then choosing the "Download ZIP" option.
+You can put the *.zip file anywhere that you want on your computer.

-To run notebooks, navigate to the directory that contains the notebook (files with extension `.ipynb`).
+To run notebooks, navigate to the directory that contains the notebook which you want to run (files with extension `.ipynb`).
 Then type the following command:

 `jupyter notebook`